Fireman George Henry O. Brook was one of East Cowes's first formal fire brigade's members when it was inaugurated in 1908.

 His fire service career was remarkably lengthy as it is recorded that he was still in the service when the Second World War began and remained on the watch throughout the town's darkest days, by then as a member of the National Fire Service.

-His wife passed away ten years before his own death which occurred at his home, 16 Beatrice Avenue.
+His wife passed away ten years before his own death which occurred at his home, 16 Beatrice Avenue on 7 October 1957.
 He was 66 years of age.

 Rest in peace Fireman Brook.